vchan2/vchan2.github.io/Calculus.md

 * Please take a moment to go over <a href="https://vchan2.github.io/Calculus/ap-testing-guide-2020.pdf"> instructions and details</a>
 * Try out the <a href="https://ap2020examdemo.collegeboard.org/?excmpid=mtg638-2-gd"> exam demo</a>.
 * Here is an <a href="https://vchan2.github.io/Calculus/ap-student-exam-day-checklist.pdf"> exam day checklist </a> you can use to help keep you organized.
+* Here are some tips about <a href="https://vchan2.github.io/Calculus/justifications%20on%20the%20exam.pdf"> proper justification for the AP exam </a>.

 AP Exam logistics walkthrough
 <p align="center">